jmeyer82/BadCat/README.md

 # BadCat Motion Sensor

-This program uses a Photon, a PIR motion sensor & peizo buzzer from SparkFun Kit to determine whether a cat has been detected on a surface such as a table or counter and publishes events to IFFF to send SMS texts & notifications.
+This Device uses a Photon, a PIR motion sensor & peizo buzzer from SparkFun Kit to determine whether a cat has been detected on a surface such as a table or counter and publishes events to IFFF to send SMS texts & notifications.